-Olivia is an iraoho/intern for Matū, responsible for helping with research for Matū’s market intelligence activities and due diligence operations.
+Olivia was an Analyst with Matū from 2020-2022, responsible for helping with research for Matū’s market intelligence activities and due diligence operations.
+She is now CEO of Opo Bio Aotearoa, one of the start-ups in the Matū portfolio.

 Outside of her thesis, she is interested in the future of food, cellular agriculture and harnessing the power of proteins.
 Recently, she managed and led a team of nine undergraduate students to compete in iGEM (a synthetic biology competition in Boston) where they completed a project on producing low-allergenicity milk protein using microbes.
 She is also currently a committee member with Canterbury Momentum.
 She was previously CEO of Chiasma Christchurch, an organisation that aims to help STEM students thrive outside of academia.